What Is Eye Movement Desensitization and Reprocessing (EMDR) and How Can It Help You?

 More specifically, Brionna Murray (MSW, SWC, CLC), a fellow therapist who runs Wholly Healing Therapy, explained her interest in augmenting therapy with EMDR by stating: “I find that EMDR is able to enhance traditional talk therapy because it is grounded in the notion that our brain naturally wants to heal and it is able to do that in the background (without even using our words to describe what we are noticing).
 In reprocessing, my clients find so much relief in knowing that they don't need to express everything they notice between sets because they know their brain is doing the work for them.
 This not only increases the time available for reprocessing in session with using less words, but it gives the client the opportunity to attune to their body and start to trust it, which can be a foreign thing if they have experienced trauma.”

-With this interest in mind, I completed my EMDR Basic training with EMDR Professional Training, an amazing organization that emphasizes the research behind this approach and how using EMDR can make a significant positive impact in someone’s treatment.
+With this interest in mind, I completed my EMDR Basic training with EMDR Professional Training, an amazing organization that emphasizes the research behind this approach and how using EMDR can make a significant positive impact in someone’s therapy.

 What Is EMDR?